 Photography by Nick Guttridge and Richard Leeney

-Douglas Fir, White oil, engineered flooring, wall cladding, stair treads and risers
+Douglas Fir, White oil, engineered flooring, wall cladding, solid board stair treads and risers